ROUNDTABLE TRACKS SUBMISSION DETAILS

 The case should be a .doc or .docx (Word) file, single-spaced with a blank line between paragraphs and using Times New Roman 11-point font.
 The case itself should normally not exceed 30 pages, including all exhibits and Instructor’s Manual.
 Other than the page one “Review Copy” notice discussed below and the recommended case page limit, details regarding case formatting are not specified.
 To ensure a blind review process, please do not include any author information in your document (check File Properties to ensure that your name is not automatically provided as author of the document).
 The following notice should appear at the bottom of the first page of the manuscript:

-Review copy submitted to NACRA 2022, Niagara Falls, Ontario, Canada.
+Review copy submitted to NACRA 2024, Orlando, Florida, US.
 Not for reproduction or distribution.

 Instructor’s Manual Format